 4. Prior experience in upgrading SQL

 You want to see past success.
-I would personally choose the SQL DBA who has done most complex upgrades in the past.
+I would personally choose the SQL DBA who has done the most complex upgrades in the past.
 And how fast were they?
 I have seen upgrade projects drag out for 12 months for one SQL Server!
 Why do I care about the most complex upgrade?
-Because there is a high chance you going to run into a weird case somewhere during an upgrade (90% chance probably) which you can’t find an answer to online.
-For one issue, I have run into the past, if I did not go to SQLPASS conference and talked to some serious people there – I don’t know I would have figured it out myself.
+Because there is a high chance, you are going to run into a weird case somewhere during an upgrade (90% chance probably), which you can’t find an answer to online.
+For one issue, I have run into the past, if I did not go to the SQLPASS conference and talked to some serious people there – I don’t know I would have figured it out myself.

 5. Architecting High Availability Disaster Recovery site

-From SQL migration perspective this is probably easiest component out of all listed.
+From the SQL migration perspective, this is probably the easiest component out of all listed.
 Yes, it takes a bunch of steps.
-But it simple compared to above items.
+But it simple compared to the above items.
 SQL2016 makes HADR simple.
-I don’t know what requirements you have, but I am guessing it will be AlwaysOn replica with asynchronous synchronization and you going to want that work as possible.
+I don’t know what requirements you have, but I am guessing it will be AlwaysOn replica with asynchronous synchronization, and you are going to want that work as possible.
 AlwaysOn makes this easy.
-You just have to put some safeguards in place so you don’t accidentally failover to DR site.
+You just have to put some safeguards in place, so you don’t accidentally failover to the DR site.

 This is all that I can think of for now.
-Its bit early and it’s time for coffee! 🙂
+It’s a bit early, and it’s time for coffee! 🙂

-I’d love to talk to you about any questions you may have about your SQL Upgrade/migration project specifics (even if you don’t hire me!).
-Just use contact us form below (it will come directly to me.)
+We’d love to talk to you about any questions you may have about your SQL Upgrade or Migration project specifics (even if you don’t go with us!)
+Just use the Contact Us form or tel to reach out.